Skip to content

 The following concrete examples show the LiquidHaskell plugin in action:

-You can use the .cabal, stack.yaml and cabal.project files in the sample packages to see how to write the equivalent files for your own codebase.
+You can use the .cabal, stack.yaml and cabal.project files in the example packages to see how to write the equivalent files for your own codebase.

 Liquid Dependencies